meithecatte/miniforth/README.md

 If a feature is strongly desirable, potential tradeoffs include:

- - 1 byte: Use a `SPECIAL_BYTE` for compression such that it can be turned into `0xad` with `inc [di-1]` or another instruction of the same size.
-This has the disadvantage that avoiding occurances of `SPECIAL_BYTE` becomes harder, and the solution of simply changing the special byte no longer works.
  - ?? bytes: Don't expose the `BASE` variable, hardcode hexadecimal — as it turns out, it is not that useful.
 The current bootstrap doesn't make use of `BASE` in the initial interpreter.